Longwood Fund

 Series A in 2016

-Axial Therapeutics is a clinical-stage biopharmaceutical company focused on developing therapeutics for central nervous system (CNS) diseases and disorders.
-The company leverages its microbiome discovery platform to explore the gut-brain axis, which presents opportunities for creating innovative therapies aimed at enhancing the quality of life for individuals affected by neurological conditions.
-Founded in 2013 and based in Waltham, Massachusetts, Axial Therapeutics aims to address significant unmet medical needs within the CNS therapeutic landscape.
+Axial Biotherapeutics, Inc. is a clinical-stage biopharmaceutical company focused on developing therapeutics for central nervous system diseases and disorders.
+Based in Waltham, Massachusetts, the company utilizes a microbiome discovery platform that targets the gut-brain axis, allowing for the exploration and creation of innovative therapies aimed at improving the quality of life for patients suffering from neurological conditions.
+Incorporated in 2013, Axial Biotherapeutics seeks to advance its pipeline of novel treatments to address the unmet needs in the field of CNS disorders.

 Series A in 2016

-Axial Therapeutics is a clinical-stage biopharmaceutical company focused on developing therapeutics for central nervous system (CNS) diseases and disorders.
-The company leverages its microbiome discovery platform to explore the gut-brain axis, which presents opportunities for creating innovative therapies aimed at enhancing the quality of life for individuals affected by neurological conditions.
-Founded in 2013 and based in Waltham, Massachusetts, Axial Therapeutics aims to address significant unmet medical needs within the CNS therapeutic landscape.
+Axial Biotherapeutics, Inc. is a clinical-stage biopharmaceutical company focused on developing therapeutics for central nervous system diseases and disorders.
+Based in Waltham, Massachusetts, the company utilizes a microbiome discovery platform that targets the gut-brain axis, allowing for the exploration and creation of innovative therapies aimed at improving the quality of life for patients suffering from neurological conditions.
+Incorporated in 2013, Axial Biotherapeutics seeks to advance its pipeline of novel treatments to address the unmet needs in the field of CNS disorders.

 GRAIL